-Personnel assigned to the compost facility have been trained in subjects applicable to the compost site operation and maintenance, load checking procedures, and heavy equipment operations.
+Personnel assigned to the compost site have been trained in subjects applicable to the compost site operation and maintenance, load checking procedures, and heavy equipment operations.
 Monthly safety meetings occur on various topics to ensure proper and safe procedures are followed.
-All heavy equipment operators must go through a training period before they are able to run each piece of machinery (loaders, roll-off, water truck, etc.).
+All heavy equipment operators must go through a training period before they are able to run each piece of machinery (e.g., loaders, roll-off, water truck).
 The training records and safety meeting attendance are kept on file.

-Weather Event Impacts
+3.4.9 Weather Event Impacts

-Inversions are the most likely weather event to impact the facility (see discussion under Meteorological Conditions).
+Inversions are the most likely weather event to impact the facility (see discussion in Section 3.2, Description of Meteorological Conditions).
 Occasional severe rains could limit production at the compost site, but rarely last long enough to severely interrupt operations.
 The facility can be impacted by peak loads that can arrive after wet periods in the winter.
 As described in Table 1, the facility has developed contingency measures for these conditions.

-The facility is equipped with a recording weather station and also has a prominently displayed windsock to direct on-site operations.
+The facility is equipped with a recording weather station and also has a prominently displayed windsock to direct onsite operations.

-Utility Service Interruptions
+3.4.10 Utility Service Interruptions

 Most mobile equipment is powered by diesel engines, with the exception of the horizontal grinder, which is electric.
-During an extensive outage a contract grinder could be brought in, though this would be an unlikely occurrence.
-Incoming green material could also be run across the adjacent C&D processing line, which also has an electric grinder.
+Incoming green material could be run across the adjacent construction and demolition processing line, which also has an electric grinder, assuming the cause of the outage is not electrical in nature.
+During extensive downtime, a contract grinder could be brought in, though this would be an unlikely occurrence.